-A Snapshot is a "frozen in time image" of your entire server and includes the 4 elements you need all stored in one place, usually your VPS provider will be giving you this service as an option and it's done in a few seconds with a few clicks on the your VPS panel or even automatically if you set this up in advance.
+A Snapshot is a "frozen in time image" of your entire server and includes the 4 elements you need all stored in one place, usually your VPS provider will be giving you this service as an option and it's done in a few seconds with a few clicks on your VPS panel or even automatically if you set this up in advance.

 Truth is, if your server dies, the simplest solution by far is to recover using a snapshot.
-If there's an easy way to restore your Mautic server its having a full copy of the server and it's contents, these full copies of your entire system are usually called "snapshots" and most cloud providers will offer to store a few of these full system copies, some providers offer some snapshots for free, others for a fee.
+If there's an easy way to restore your Mautic server it's having a full copy of the server and its contents, these full copies of your entire system are usually called "snapshots" and most cloud providers will offer to store a few of these full system copies, some providers offer some snapshots for free, others for a fee.
 Make sure you enable backups, preferably in an automatic fashion, at predefined times.
 If your VPS provider does not offer this possibility, run away as fast as you can.

 These backups are very useful, but as you can imagine they are not cheap cause they take a full image of your entire system and take up a lot of "cloud space".
-Another disadvantage is that "frozen in time" means that the data stored is only as fresh as the latest copy, so if you do a snapshot every week, you could lose up to 6 days of data easely.
+Another disadvantage is that "frozen in time" means that the data stored is only as fresh as the latest copy, so if you do a snapshot every week, you could lose up to 6 days of data easily.
 It also means that if your server died because of some problem that already existed when the snapshot was taken, it will be there still, waiting to happen again.

-That's why, despite of the convenience of cloud snapshots, we want to have our data stored in some other format too.
+That's why, despite the convenience of cloud snapshots, we want to have our data stored in some other format too.

-There will be some situations where snapshots make little sense or no sense at all, for example there's little use of a snapshot when you are making a backup for migrating from one provider to another, as they usually cannot be downloaded to a different provider, and even if this option is available, chances are the snapshot will not be compatible with your new provider.
+There will be some situations where snapshots make little sense or no sense at all, for example, there's little use of a snapshot when you are making a backup for migrating from one provider to another, as they usually cannot be downloaded to a different provider, and even if this option is available, chances are the snapshot will not be compatible with your new provider.
 (However using a 3rd party imaging tool might overcome this issue, but that's beyond the scope of this post).

-There's also many cases where you just need to backup some of the files, for example right before updating Mautic from one version to the next.
+There are also many cases where you just need to backup some of the files, for example right before updating Mautic from one version to the next.

 Using selective backups you can reduce the size and hence the cost of each copy you make, thus allowing you save space and money or to store many more copies of your data, for example doing a daily or even hourly backup.